iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/Misc/[#079] Solution to iM issues.md

 Well, you didn't get blanked, but you got garbled XD

 **DiiR**<br>
-Not just the internet, the remote-controlled devices in my home are all going bonkers too...
+Not just the internet, the remote\-controlled devices in my home are all going bonkers too...

 **Anti_iM**<br>
 Time to switch 5̶́s̸͞҉̸u̶͜j̢̀̀ŗ́͢y̴̢͘͜k҉̵́͟D̷̡́F̵̵́͟4̀̀̕͡͡é̷ì̕͟͟